-Natural tranquility – everywhere.
+Natural tranquillity – everywhere.

-The ever present nature is why northeast Skåne has become a popular destination in Skåne.
+The ever-present nature is why northeast Skåne has become a popular destination in Skåne.
 Once a fierce battleground between Swedish freedom fighters and the Danish army, North-east Skåne couldn’t be more tranquil nowadays.
-In fact it’s a wilderness of deep forests and rolling hills teeming with wildlife and beautiful flora and fauna.
+In fact, it’s a wilderness of deep forests and rolling hills teeming with wildlife and beautiful flora and fauna.

 Here, you can go on an elk safari or see roe deer and foxes while hiking in the deep, dark forest wilderness.
 Enjoy a traditional eel feast on the coast, or take a canoe trip on the many lakes.
-Follow in the footsteps of the pro-Danish partisans and discover the tall tales of Swedes and danes fighting over this sought-after landscape that dates back to the 17th century.
+Follow in the footsteps of the pro-Danish partisans and discover the tall tales of Swedes and Danes fighting over this sought-after landscape that dates back to the 17th century.
 If art’s more your forte, go to Wanås Art Park, a unique place where you can experience art, nature and history all at once and with all your senses.

 Get closer to nature than ever before

 If you are an outdoor enthusiast, Canoeing in the lake of Ivösjön in north eastern Skåne is a convenient adventure.
 The trail both starts and ends in the same place, at the Wetlandi Canoe Center in Axeltorp, where you can rent your boat as well your gear.
 Why not rent a full camping package and spend the night Robinson Crusoe style in one of the well over 40 islands in the lake, of which many are uninhabited.
 All around the lake and on the islands there are plenty of peaceful places to set camp and you will have no problem finding a private little bay of your own where you can swim, barbecue and spend the night in serene seclusion.